Mother of 6-year-old boy who shot Virginia teacher sentenced to 2 years

 But Calvin Taylor said Friday he was disappointed in the sentencing decision on the state charge.

-“I think the sentence is not going to fix the problem,” Calvin Taylor told NBC affiliate WAVY in Portsmouth, adding: “Sitting in a state prison or a federal prison for additional time is not going to fix the problem.”
+“I think the sentence is not going to fix the problem,” Calvin Taylor told WAVY, adding: “Sitting in a state prison or a federal prison for additional time is not going to fix the problem.”

 The Newport News Commonwealth’s Attorney’s Office said in March that Deja Taylor’s son would not face charges given that a child that young wouldn’t have the competency to understand the legal system or adequately assist an attorney.